KianCandelario/heart-disease-prediction/README.md

 ### Random Forest
 ![Random Forest model sample](./images/RandomForest.png)

-*Caption: A visualization of how Random Forest classify a data point.*
+*Caption: A visualization of how Random Forest classify a data.*
 ([Image Source](https://serokell.io/blog/random-forest-classification))

 **Underlying Principle:** Random Forest is an ensemble method that builds multiple decision trees and combines their predictions.